Yarmouth, Isle of Wight: History

 Yarmouth has been a settlement for over a thousand years, and is one of the earliest on the island.
-The first account of the settlement is in Æthelred the Unready's record of the Danegeld tax of 991, when it was called Eremue, meaning "muddy estuary".
+The first account of the settlement is in Æthelred the Unready's record of the Danegeld tax of 991, when it was called Eremue.
 The Normans laid out the streets on a grid system, a plan which can still be seen today.
 It grew rapidly, being given its first charter as a town in 1135.
 The town became a parliamentary borough in the Middle Ages, and the Yarmouth constituency was represented by two members of Parliament until 1832.

 Until the castle was built, raids by the French hurt the town; in 1544 it was reputed to have been burned down.
 Legend has it that the church bells were carried off to Cherbourg or Boulogne.

 Yarmouth Castle was built in 1547, and is now in the care of English Heritage.
 It is effectively a gun platform, built by Henry VIII to fortify the Solent and protect against any attempted invasion of England.

 For many years Yarmouth was the seat of the Governor of the Island.
 Yarmouth Town Hall was built in 1763.

 In St. James's Church, there is a monument to the 17th century admiral Sir Robert Holmes who was at Yarmouth.
 He obtained it in a raid on a French ship, when he seized an unfinished statue of Louis XIV of France and forced the sculptor to finish it with his own head rather than the king's.

 In 1784, most of Yarmouth's ancient charters were lost: A ship's captain, drunk after a court dinner, stole what he thought was a case of wine, as he returned to his ship.
 When he discovered it was a case of books, he threw it overboard.

+Matthew James Everingham, one of the Australian settlers, was from Yarmouth.